technological changes embed us in human-machine-collectives of unprecedented scale.

 as we experiment with frameworks, methods, forms of assembly, and approaches to mutual learning, members of the network support each other in engaging with contexts and conditions that inform and structure their own work locally and translocally.

-a working papers series will be launched late 2019.
+a working papers series will be launched in 2020.

 A workshop series around the co-creation of cooperative business models / value chains around the management and uses of health / patient-data.
-Conducted in the context of CareFulKI, a federally-funded research project.
-Partners include VDE, AAL Netzwerk Saar, K8.
+Conducted in the context of edgeryders.
+Partners include Salus Coop, AAL Netzwerk Saar, K8.